microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

   * These servers should be able to reach the internet and Azure.
   * You need to have full access and admin or root permissions on these Server OS

-* If you need to install and deploy your own server OS from scratch, then, download the following ISO files and save them on your own PC / Environment with your prefered Hypervisor e.g. Hyper-V or Virtualization Client (Windows 10/11 Hyper-V or Virtual Box).
+* If you need to install and deploy your own server OS from scratch, then, download the following ISO files and save them on your own PC / Environment with your preferred Hypervisor e.g. Hyper-V or Virtualization Client (Windows 10/11 Hyper-V or Virtual Box).
   * [Ubuntu](https://ubuntu.com/download)
   * [Windows Server 2022](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022)

-* Install from the downloaded ISO your prefered OS.
+* Install from the downloaded ISO your preferred OS.

 #### Using Azure Arc with Azure VMs
 * In case you want to use an Azure VM for this MicroHack, you need to follow the guidance